School of Social Work

 Natalie Parks, Ph.D., BCBA-D, LBA, IBA

-Director, Applied Behavioral Analysis Programs
+Director, Applied Behavior Analysis Programs

-Dyan McGuire, Ph.D., JD
+Dyan McGuire, Ph.D., J.D.

 Director, Master of Arts in Criminology and Criminal Justice Program